rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log-in-downstream-clusters.md

   namespace: fleet-default
 ```

-The audit log can be enabled and configured by editing the cluster in YAML and utilizing the `machineSelectorFiles` and `machineGlobalConfig` directives.
+Enable and configure the audit log by editing the cluster in YAML, and utilizing the `machineSelectorFiles` and `machineGlobalConfig` directives.

 Example: